commtech/fscc-windows/README.md

 ioctl(port_fd, FSCC_SET_MEMORY_CAP, &memory_cap);
 ```

-A complete example of how to do this can be found in the file
+A complete example of how to do this can be found in the files
 `fscc\lib\fscc\c\examples\set-memory-cap.c` and
 `fscc\lib\fscc\c\examples\get-memory-cap.c`.